DJI and foreign drone restrictions: What this means for you

 What you CAN do

-You can still buy and use existing DJI models and other foreign-made drones.
+You can still buy, own, and operate existing DJI models and other foreign-made drones—so long as you’re not flying on federal projects or near sensitive infrastructure.

-• Keep using your current drones: Any DJI or foreign-made drone already approved for the U.S. can still be flown and sold
+• Keep using your current drones: DJI and other foreign-made drones already approved for use in the U.S. can continue to be flown under existing FAA/FCC rules.

-• Follow normal FAA rules: Standard 107 regulations,still apply to all flights
+• Follow normal FAA rules: Standard FAA Part 107 regulations still apply to all commercial flights.

 A drone flying over a construction site